shivkumar98/FreeCodeCamp-Projects/01-Responsive Web Design/01-HTML and CSS Basics/01-Building a Cafe Menu/README.md

-## Project 1: Building a Cafe Menu
+## Project 1: Learn Basic CSS by Building a Cafe Menu

 I will attempt to recreate the HTML that I generated for the Cafe Menu project of the [Responsive Web Design freecodecamp certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/learn-basic-css-by-building-a-cafe-menu/step-1)